-Freediver who do not meet one or more performance requirements in the pool session(s) may be certified as AIDA1.
+Freediver who do not meet one or more performance requirements in the confined water session(s) may be certified as AIDA1.

-1.8 KEY STANDARDS
+1.10 KEY STANDARDS

-- · Prerequisite certifications: None - Minimum Age: 18 or older (16 with parent/guardian signature) - Minimum Classroom Sessions (if teaching): 2 (minimum 3 hours total) - Minimum Knowledge Review Session (if self-study): 1 session of min.
-90 min - Minimum Confined Water Sessions: 2 - Minimum Open Water Sessions: 3 - · Max depth 20m - The course should run over at least: 2 days
+- Prerequisite certifications: None - Student to Instructor ratios for pool or confined water: 8:1 with a certified assistant 12:1 - Student to Instructor ratios for open water: 4:1 with a certified assistant 6:1 - Minimum Age: 18 or older (16 or 17 years with parent/guardian signature) - Minimum Classroom Sessions (if teaching): 2 (minimum 3 hours total) - Minimum Knowledge Review Session (if self-study): 1 session of min.
+90 min - Minimum Confined Water Sessions: 2 - Max Confined Water depth: 5m - Minimum Open Water Sessions: 3 over at least 2 days - Max Open Water depth: 20m

+• The course should run over at least: 2.5 days